-The holidays are a great time to visit family, spend time with those you care about and give the gift of joy!
-I also find that the holidays is a great excuse for baking up a storm in the kitchen, especially if you love baking.
+The holidays are a great time to visit family, spend time with those you care about, and give the gift of joy!
+I also find that the holidays are a great excuse for baking up a storm in the kitchen, especially if you love baking.

 Of course, I could always make Christmas cookies during the summer, but wouldn’t that be a bit weird?
 And fruit cake, is that really a Spring dessert?
 No, It’s not.
-So I leave my baking for December, where I create delicious goods.
+So I leave my baking for December when I create delicious goods.

-Although, I do not have my own recipes for these Christmas Desserts, these are some of the ones I’ve used and absolutely loved how it came out.
+Although I do not have my own recipes for these Christmas Desserts, these are some of the ones I’ve used and absolutely loved how they came out.

 10 Best Christmas Desserts